Skip to content

 Living Based on What God Says is True

 Isn’t that irresponsible?
-Isn’t that the definition of futility, to try the same thing over again and expecting a different result?
+Isn’t that the definition of futility—doing the same thing over and over and expecting different results?
 There is something different here.
 If Peter had trusted in his five senses, he would not have gotten out of the boat to walk on water.
-The difference of faith is God calls us to something different, and as soon as He calls us to it, that is to be our new reality.
-And, since He has called us to it, we can and should expect different results.
+The difference with faith is that God calls us to something different, and as soon as He calls us to it, that becomes our new reality.
+And since He has called us to it, we can and should expect different results.

-So faith is not in whatever we want to get.
-Faith is living by what God says is true, not what we have experienced as true based on the past.
+So faith is not believing for whatever we want.
+Faith is living by what God says is true, not by what we have experienced as true based on the past.
 This is how we are clothed in our heavenly dwelling.

 Sight Will Limit Our Prayers

-As long as we believe sight as our true perspective, our prayers will be limited.
-When we operate on sight we think:
+As long as we believe sight is our true perspective, our prayers will be limited.
+When we operate by sight, we think:

 • that person will never come to Christ

-• we can’t afford to take time off work to spend time with my family
+• we can’t afford to take time off work to spend with our family

 • I’ll never overcome my sin

-• the doctor said she only has 6 months to live
+• the doctor said she only has six months to live

 • What situation in your life are you trusting in sight and not even asking God His perspective?